tamouse/todo-react-nojsx/README.md

-I could easily just run through his workshop materials, but I thought it would be fun to give the traditional TODO application a go with just plain old JavaScript using the React library: no transpilers, no webpacking, keeping things in CommonJS form.
+I could easily just run through his workshop materials, but I thought it would be fun to give the traditional TODO application a go with just plain old JavaScript using the React library: no transpilers, minimal webpacking, keeping things as plain as possible.

 This should be fun!